Show by Label

 After verifying that everything functioned, I calculated the gain (28) and saved that and the TC setting (4) to the EEPROM and started to Run.
 It didn't take long, only a few minutes, to get a Lock because the OCXO was already warmed-up and a TC of 4 is the lowest setting.
 The Lock is also shown by the red LED trhat floating on the left side of the PCB.
 Success!

-Now I need to build the OCXO PCB version that you see in the foreground and add that.
+Now I need to build-up the OCXO PCB version that you see in the lower right foreground and add that.

 Using the OCXO and new DAC controller

-Here is my design using the new DAC circuit:
+Here is my design using the new dual-8-bit PWM DAC circuit:

 Due to an omission from my part, I did not include SMD pads for R15 on the PCB.
 This resistor can be added in the circuit by soldering it between pin 3 and 2 of the J3 jumper connections, and bridge 2 and 1 together.
 Start out without this resistor though.